kencho51/homehub/DEPLOYMENT.md

 ### 2.2 Update Configuration

-1. Copy the example wrangler config:
+1. Copy the example wrangler config (if not using local D1):

    ```bash
    cp wrangler.toml.example wrangler.toml
    ```